greg-raven/Uncommon-Sense/_posts/2011-10-01-no-need-to-encourage-immigration.md

 ---
-title: 'No need to encourage immigration'
+title: "No need to encourage immigration"
 layout: post
 categories:
 - immigration